GSA/digitalgov.gov/content/communities/plain-language-community-of-practice.md

 ### Join

-To Join our listserv, [please fill out this form](https://listserv.gsa.gov/cgi-bin/wa.exe?SUBED1=PL-COP-MAIN).
+To Join our listserv, [register for a LISTSERV account](https://listserv.gsa.gov/cgi-bin/wa.exe?GETPW1=SUBED1%3DPL-COP-MAIN&X=&Y=) then [fill out this form](https://listserv.gsa.gov/cgi-bin/wa.exe?SUBED1=PL-COP-MAIN).

 ### Who we are